loveencounterflow/pipestreams/pipestreams-manual/chapter-00-intro.md

   upstream and pass zero or more data items *d*<sub>*1*</sub>, *d*<sub>*2*</sub>,&nbsp;... down the stream, consecutively.

-In short one can say that in each stream, data comes out of a source, flows through a number of transforms $*f<sub>i</sub>*, and goes into some kind of sink.
+In short one can say that in each stream, data comes out of a source, flows through a number of transforms `$f(), $g(), ...`, and goes into some kind of sink.
 A **complete pipeline** has at least a source and a sink.

-* By **streams** (symbolized as Σ) we mean the activity that occurs when a complete pipeline has been 'activated', that is made start to process data.
+* By **streams** we mean the activity that occurs when a complete pipeline has been 'activated', that is made start to process data.
 So, technically, a 'stream' (a composite algorithm at work) is what a 'pipeline', once activated, does.
 In practice, the distinction is often blurred, and one can, for example, just as well say that a particular event is 'coming down the stream' or 'coming down the pipeline'.

 ### Equivalence Rules